peter-l5/SH1107/README.md

                             res=None,
                             address=0x3d,
                             rotate=0,
-                            external_vcc=False)
+                            external_vcc=False,
+                            delay_ms=200)
 ```
 - width (always 128) and height (128 or 64) define the size of the display
 - i2c is an I2C object, which has to be created beforehand, and sets the SDA and SCL pins
 - res is the optional GPIO Pin object for the reset connection
 - address is the I2C address of the display.
-Default value is 0x3d
+Default value is 0x3d (or 61 in decimal)
 - rotate defines display content rotation in degrees (can be 0, 90, 180 or 270)
+- delay_ms sets a delay in milliseconds in the display power on sequence and wake from sleep
+  (the SH1107 datasheet suggests a 100ms delay, in practice a 200ms seems more effective
+   in reducing I2C communication errors)

 ### SPI
 ```